Naereen/web-sphinx/self-quantified.en.rst

 It should be easy to add the support of one more web-service (data collection side), and one more statistics or answers taken from the data: everything has to be modular!

-5. Questions I would like to be able to answer...
+5. Questions I would like to be able to answer…
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The goal should be to have daily statistics on all the data, answering some questions I have about my numerical self and myself: